 So using the example above, when your daughter decides not to set the table, you go to her and let her know if she doesn’t set the table as asked, she will lose her computer privileges for the day.
 She has the choice to do what you asked, or be disciplined for not obeying you.

 I believe that positive/treat training has become today’s popular method only because people are afraid to discipline their dogs!
 And somehow correcting your dog has been twisted into animal cruelty.
-Same scenario with people not disciplining their kids these days, and look where that has gotten our society today.
+The same scenario with people not disciplining their kids these days, and look where that has gotten our society today.

 Please ask yourself, is it more cruel to: